 Cruelty-free certification is also becoming more important for consumers, as more people become aware of the beauty industry’s impact.
 Beauty brands with cruelty-free certification grew by 18% in 2017 and now account for 20% of the women’s face skincare market.
 Popular brands like Charlotte Tilbury, Decleor, Elemis, La Prairie and Liz Earle are leading the way, according to the report.

 It seems before, we were either unaware of the extent of animal cruelty in beauty products, or were brainwashed into believing it was necessary to protect our health somehow.
 But thanks to the spread of information on the internet, shoppers are far more conscientious about not about only the beauty products they purchase, but also the fashion they wear.

 This should be super-good news, right?
 But there’s one pretty big caveat.

-Hidden Dangers Behind Popular Vegan Beauty Products
+The Dirty Secrets Behind Vegan Beauty Products

 Vegan beauty is often lumped in with the wider natural beauty market, which was valued at £124 million in 2017.
 Natural beauty products, including organic and naturally-derived brands, grew by 16% between February 2017 and January 2018, and outstripped the rest of the beauty market (up 7%).

 Slapping a vegan friendly label on a product is often an easy way to simply greenwash it.
 That’s right – many cruelty-free brands may not contain animal products or be tested on animals, but they’re often still full of seriously toxic ingredients that can harm your health.